mmonteleone/pavlov/README.markdown

 ### Extra

+#### async(), resume()

+Whenever possible, it's best to abstract out any non-deterministic/asynchronous dependencies from tests.
+However, this isn't always easy or possible.
+To assist with specifying features whose tests must be run asynchronously, `async()` and `resume()` allow for a fluent way of pausing/resuming the test runner.

+*Parameters*

+* fn (Function) - spec implementation expected to contain asynchronous work of arbirary/unpredictable duration.
+This must also contain a call to `resume()` whenever the test runner should continue.

+*Example*

+    describe("An example", function(){
+        it("can specify asynchronous specs", async(function(){
+            // an async spec implementation will pause the test runner until 'resume()' setTimeout(function(){
+                assert.pass();
+                resume();
+            }, 500);
+        }));
+    });

+Note the required call to `resume()`.
+When run, the test runner will pause for the 500 ms which this test takes to complete, and will append "asynchronously" to its line item: **An example can specify asynchronous specs asynchronously**

 #### wait()

-One of QUnit's strengths is its support for testing asynchronous code.
-To slightly help with this, the `wait` method wraps up the pattern of pausing the test runner for a duration, running code, and then re-starting.
-Not unlike a setTimeout, except it backs against QUnit's `stop` and `start`.
-This is really only meant for scenarios where injecting/overriding the clock isn't practical.
+An alternative to explicitly pausing and resuming the test runner is to pause for a known duration.
+The `wait` method wraps the pattern of pausing the test runner for a duration, running code, and then re-starting.
+This is really only meant for scenarios where an asynchronous action has a known duration (like an animation) and injecting/overriding the clock isn't practical.

 *Parameters*